privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 ### System counting

-The Fedora project [counts](https://fedoraproject.org/wiki/Changes/DNF_Better_Counting) how many unique systems access it's mirrors by counting using a ID on the system.
+The Fedora project [counts](https://fedoraproject.org/wiki/Changes/DNF_Better_Counting) how many unique systems access it's mirrors by counting using an ID on the system.
 They do this to determine load and provision better servers for updates where necessary.

 This [option](https://dnf.readthedocs.io/en/latest/conf_ref.html#options-for-both-main-and-repo) appears to be off by default.
 We recommend adding `countme=false` to `/etc/dnf/dnf.conf` just in case it is enabled in the future.
-On systems that use `rpm-ostree` such as Silverblue, the countme option is disabled by [masking the rpm-ostree-countme](https://fedoramagazine.org/getting-better-at-counting-rpm-ostree-based-systems/) timer.
+On systems that use `rpm-ostree` such as Silverblue, the countme option is disabled by masking the [rpm-ostree-countme](https://fedoramagazine.org/getting-better-at-counting-rpm-ostree-based-systems/) timer.

 openSUSE also uses a [unique ID](https://en.opensuse.org/openSUSE:Statistics) to count systems, and that can be disabled by deleting the `/var/lib/zypp/AnonymousUniqueId` file.

-## Sandboxing
+## Sandboxing and Application confinement

 Some sandboxing solutions for desktop Linux distributions do exist, however they are not as strict as those found in MacOS or ChromeOS.
-Applications installed from the package manager (`dnf`, `apt`, etc.) typically have sandboxing or confinement whatsoever.
+Applications installed from the package manager (`dnf`, `apt`, etc.) typically have **no** sandboxing or confinement whatsoever.
 Below are a few projects that aim to solve this problem:

 ### Flatpak
 [Flatpak](https://flatpak.org) aims to be a universal package manager for Linux.
 One of it's main goals is to provide a universal package format which can be used in most Linux distributions.
 It provides some [permission control](https://docs.flatpak.org/en/latest/sandbox-permissions.html).
 Madaidan [points out](https://madaidans-insecurities.github.io/linux.html#flatpak) Flatpak sandboxing could be improved as particular Flatpaks often have greater permission than required.
 There does seem to be [some agreement](https://theevilskeleton.gitlab.io/2021/02/11/response-to-flatkill-org.html) that is the case.